Question:

 Solution and Explanation

-A higher proportion of people in the working-age group leads to:
+A larger proportion of working-age individuals leads to:

 Was this answer helpful?